Non-Surgical Option for Heel Pain Treatment

-Patients who are afflicted with this malady are often limited in their daily activities.
+Patients who are afflicted with this malady are often limited in their daily activities and could try and rely on anti-inflammatory drugs or a night splint to treat their condition.
 The pain can persist for weeks, months or even years unless treated and resolved.

 This occurs when inflamed muscles, or swollen tendons or ligaments, shrink the opening through which nerves pass.
 The resulting pressure causes heel pain.

 A sense of burning or tingling, or a numb feeling in the toes or heels may indicate nerve impingement.
 The pain may radiate along the foot or the leg.